MichaelRoyceCarroll/oneAPI-samples/RenderingToolkit/GettingStarted/04_oidn_gsg/README.md

 ./oidnDenoise -hdr accumulatedFrameCpp.pfm -o denoised.pfm
 ```

 Review the output for visual comparison to the input.
-Example view with ImageMagick display:
+Example view with the Preview image viewer:

 ```
-<path-to-ImageMagick>/imdisplay denoised.pfm
+open denoised.pfm
 ```